Brand Storytelling: The Secret to Finding Your Audience

 “I’m here to see if this is bullshit.”
 This was what the gentleman to my right told me when I asked what had brought him to the conference.
-A partner in an investment firm back east, he wondered out loud whether Conscious Capitalism was more than a marketing gimmick, some window dressing for companies to look good on the outside.
+A partner in an investment firm back east, he wondered out loud whether Conscious Capitalism was more than a marketing gimmick, some window dressing masquerading as brand storytelling for companies to look good on the outside.
 He wasn’t the only one hoping to dig deeper and find out more.

 I was at the Conscious Capitalism Annual Conference (CCAC) along with the Round Table’s team.
 We’re a storytelling company.
 It says so right under our logo.

 I thought we were there as a team to help tell the stories of the conference, but at the conference I realized we’re all storytellers.
 We all tell stories to our most captive audience—ourselves.
 CCAC was chock-full of storytellers.
 Some stories were triumphs in practicing conscious business; others were scored with dark valleys and imagined villainy.

 What I Learned About Brand Storytelling

 From day one of the conference, I interacted with other attendees, listened to speakers, engaged in deep conversations, and innocently eavesdropped on others as I soaked up information about brand storytelling and publishing.
 Some attendees were employed by companies that actively engaged in Conscious Capitalism—companies like Motley Fool and Andrews Distributing.
 Others fell somewhere in the spectrum from small business founders and executive consultants to C-level executives at larger firms.
 They either were already practicing the philosophies or, like my new investor friend, just checking out the possibilities.
 As I meandered through various lobbies, tables, and meal encounters, I heard just as broad a spectrum of conversation topics as there were people.